cnst-george/oci-functions/README.md

 <b>hello-python:</b> A Python Hello World function - used for Lab 06 & Lab 08

-<b>custom-docker:</b> A Python function that requires editing a custom Dockerfile - used for Lab 07
+<b>custom-docker:</b> A Node function that requires editing a custom Dockerfile - used for Lab 07

 <b>request-info:</b> A Java function that returns HTTP request info and function info - used for Lab 09